CyberSecVoyage/gethash/README.md

 <h1>How to Generate Hash</h1>

 <h2>Description</h2>
-This is a simple demostration how I generate hash from a file downloaded on Kali Linux and checking the hash on VirsTotal to ....
+This is a simple demostration how I generate hash from a file downloaded from Visual Studio Code and check the hash on Visual studio Code to ensure the integrity of the file is not changed.
+If hash is provided on the site, you can search for the hash on VirusTotal to check if the file is malicious.
 <br />

 <h2>Environments Used </h2>

-- <b>Kali Linux</b> (21H2)
+- <b>Kali Linux</b>

 <h2>Program walk-through:</h2>